NathanH-VCU/NER/README.md

 ## Data
-For our data we are utilizing a dataset provided through Kaggle called “NER Data” which contains a list of news article headlines and a list of each words’ labels.
+For our data we are utilizing a dataset provided through Kaggle called “NER Data” which contains a list of news article headlines and a list of each words’ labels, and split it with 80% for training, 10% for dev and 10% for testing.
 In total the data contains 47,960 headlines and their labels as well as 17 different labels including the O:
 ![plot histogram of tags](https://github.com/NathanH-VCU/NER/raw/main/src/assets/newplot.png)

 | Label | # in Data | % of Data |